 This is pure crap.

 Plenty of studies show that you will burn the same amount of calories no matter if you eat 1 meal or 6 meals.
 If you like eating 6 meals a day, more power to you.
 If you want to eat once, that’s fine too.
-Just aim to hit your protein intake everyday, eat something after your workout and you should be fine.
+Just aim to hit your protein intake every day, eat some carbs + protein after your workout and you should be fine.

-6.)
 Cheat Day.
 Once a week, no rules.
 This helps boost your metabolism and keeps it from stagnating as well as gives you a mental break so you can actually enjoy life.
-Again, no need to record these in your food journal.
+DO NOT record these in your food journal and go enjoy yourself.

 Finally, this is a lifestyle we’re developing here, not a short term “diet.”
 Dieting leads to reducing calories in a mad attempt to drop to some arbitrary weight.
 And what happens is those people almost always gain all their weight back because they A.) haven’t taken the time to change their habits B.) they’re doing something completely unsustainable since their body will either force them to eat out of starvation or they’ll subconsciously rebel and sabotage themselves C.) Most importantly, they’ve deprived their body of food and the body responds by breaking down muscle tissue.
-Remember how I said the body finds ways to slow down metabolism when you drop calories?
 This is the most damaging; the body doesn’t know there’s a supermarket down the street.
 It just “knows” that you’ve reduced calories and it had better slow down your metabolism so you don’t starve to death.
 Since muscle takes an incredible amount of calories and energy to maintain, that is usually the first thing to go.